 - Alert: monitors the internet for data breaches with your accounts

-You can only use the antivirus on Android and Windows operating systems, so it’s not useful for Mac, iOS, or Linux users.
+You can use the antivirus on Android and Windows operating systems.
+It’s not useful for Mac, iOS, or Linux users.

 As with the scans, the full scan will take a couple of hours, while the regular scan takes up to 10 minutes.
 There’s nothing special about it.